top of page

 Outdated software can cause connection bugs.

-Step 6: Adjust DNS Settings (Advanced)
+Step 6: Adjust DNS Setting (Advanced)

 Sometimes your TV struggles to resolve DNS (domain name) servers.